-Sometimes it’s tough to motivate yourself to exercise, especially as we approach the colder winter months.
-Meanwhile, as restrictions continue to change it can feel difficult to implement a steady routine.
+Sometimes it’s tough to motivate yourself to exercise and as restrictions continue to change it can feel difficult to implement a steady routine.

-At the beginning of lockdown, I didn’t really want to exercise at all.
+At the beginning of the March 2020 lockdown, I didn’t really want to exercise at all.
 I was working long hours and felt overwhelmed by the situation, but I pushed through and found that exercise became a form of relief for me.

 As a doctor I know that exercise has a whole host of benefits that most people aren’t aware of – both mentally and physically – which is why it’s good to do what you can, when you can.